arturobminski/academic-web/content/authors/admin/_index.md

 Better understanding my surroundings and the world, and sharing my insights, is fundamental to most of what I do at work, in school, and in life at large.

-With a master's degree in Applied Economics from the Paris School of Economics, I am well trained to use quantitative methods and tools, including R, Stata, and GIS, to analyze diverse sets of data and extract policy relevant conclusions.
-In addition, my theoretical formation in important topics such as education, development, political economy, and public economics helps me put those conclusions in a context to inform broader decision making.
+From the Paris School of Economics, I am well trained in using quantitative tools, including R, Stata, and GIS, to analyze diverse data and extract policy relevant conclusions.
+In addition, my theoretical formation in topics such as education, development, political economy, and public economics helps me put those conclusions into context.

-Currently, as a Research Assistant at the Stockholm School of Economics, I work on diverse topics such as immigrant integration, child literacy, political representation, and health impacts of the COVID-19 epidemic, applying what I have learnt at PSE and developing further, not least in terms of quantitative analysis and project implementation, including questionnaire design, partner liaison, and administration of surveying.
+Currently, as a Research Assistant at the Stockholm School of Economics, I work on diverse topics such as immigrant integration, child literacy, political representation, and health impacts of the COVID-19 epidemic.

 You are very welcome to read more here on my website as well as on my [Linkedin](http://www.linkedin.com/in/arturobminski).